 Use your resources

 This program was designed for you, and we want you to succeed.
-There are several sources of support for you including the program advisor, Padma Akkaraju, the instructors, and your peers.
+There are several sources of support for you including the program advisors, Padma Akkaraju and Shannon Reed, the instructors, and your peers.

 The class resources page is a centralized location for general course and class specific resources such as the honor code, program references, and tools you will need for collaborating online.